Snow-0/auto_clicker/README.md

 auto_clicker
 ============
-Simple graphical based auto clicker written in Python.
-Uses the Tkinter library for frontend
+Simple graphical auto clicker written using Tkinter and written in Python.

 # Features
 - time interval for clicks